Call us on

 0370 1500 100

-I run the Irwin Mitchell Private Wealth London and International team.
+I am the national Head of Tax, Trusts & Estates and I run the Irwin Mitchell Private Wealth London and International teams.

 I am fascinated by building a new type of business in the private wealth space from within a regulated law firm that has professional ethics at its core (not something you can say about the majority of regulated financial services businesses).